sffjunkie/ansiblefiles/common/roles/install_group/ReadMe.md

 Installs a group of packages.

-Should be passed a `group` dictionary which defines what gets installed.
+Should be passed a dictionary which defines what gets installed.
-Under the `group` dictionary can be any of the following keys
+Under the dictionary can be any of the following keys

-* `packages`
+- `package`
-* `pypi`
+- `pypi`
-* `pipx`
+- `pipx`
-* `git`
+- `git`
-* `npm`
+- `npm`

 These keys contain a list of items to install.

-For items under the packages key unless they are overriden they will be installed using the system package manager

-By adding an override this can be changed to using a role.
+For items under the `package` key unless they are overriden they will be installed using the system package manager but by adding an override this can be changed to using a Ansible role.

 [Overrides](#Overrides) are specified by passing as an `overrides` dictionary to the `install_group` role

 If a key `name` is included in the `group` dictionary then a message will be printed to stdout beforfe installing the packages

+<a id="Overrides"></a>

 ## Overrides